IMI Kolkata

 International Management Institute (IMI) Kolkata is a private business school located in Kolkata, India.
-It laid its foundation in 2010.
-The Institute started functioning in the year 2011 with its flagship Post Graduate Diploma in Management Programme accredited by the National Board of Accreditation (NBA).
-In 2017, the Institute of six years also obtained the approval from All India Council for Technical Education to launch the Fellow Programme in Management (FPM), a Ph.D. level programme.
-IMI Kolkata's two-year full time PGDM programme is also accorded equivalence with Master of Business Administration (MBA) Degree by the Association of Indian Universities(AIU).
-The first fresh batch of students at IMI Kolkata graduated in the year 2013.
-Campus placements at IMI Kolkata shot up in the year 2014 with hundred percent of the students securing placements at some of the most renowned organizations like Deloitte, JSW Group, CESC Limited, ICICI Bank, PwC, KPMG, Yes Bank, Tech Mahindra, Xiaomi, Amazon, Flipkart and several others.
+It was founded in 2010.
+The Institute started its operation in 2011 with its flagship Post Graduate Diploma in Management Programme accredited by the National Board of Accreditation (NBA).
+The first group of students at IMI Kolkata graduated in the year 2013.
+Campus placements at IMI Kolkata increased in the year 2014.
+In 2017, the Institute obtained the approval from All India Council for Technical Education to launch the Fellow Programme in Management (FPM), a Ph.D. level programme.
+IMI Kolkata's two-year full time PGDM programme is also accorded equivalence with Master of Business Administration (MBA) Degree by the Association of Indian Universities (AIU).